 Stormwater permitting in Massachusetts and resources for environmentally-sound stormwater management.

-Detailed reports on the ecological condition of Massachusetts watersheds, drawn from comprehensive monitoring conducted over multi-year periods.
+Detailed reports on the ecological ("fishable/swimmable") condition of Massachusetts watersheds.

 An outline of MassDEP's watershed monitoring efforts, and report summaries from past and recent research.

-Overview and explanation of TMDLs, Integrated Lists of Waters (submitted every two years to EPA), and TMDL reports from Massachusetts watersheds.
+Overview and explanation of TMDLs, Integrated Lists of Waters, and TMDL reports from Massachusetts watersheds.

 Financial assistance options for drinking water, wastewater, septic systems, wetlands and watersheds.